sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/geo6.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>

 Finally, you may georeference by address.
-To do this, your columns will need to be organized into categories such as "address" (which would contain the building number and street name), "city," and "state."
-Check out our [tutorial on georeferencing addresses]({{ '/tutorials/how_to_georeference.html' | prepend: site.baseurl }}) for an in-depth walkthrough of this function.
+To do this, your columns will need to be organized into categories such as "address" (which would contain the building number and street name), "state" and "country," if its known.

 ### Running SQL queries